JOHN HESSBURG, U.S. DIVE TRAVEL founder, offers SUNNY GREETINGS to our NEW CLIENTS:

 - Also enjoyed close encounters with huge 7-foot honeycomb eels at

 Mermaid's Cove in the fabulous Bandar Khayran region, about 20 km SE of Muscat.
 The "viz" is not spectacular, much like Costa Rica, but the critter size & profusion is amazing.
 Life is abundant & always on the go.
 All Oman adventures with Brit adventurer Rob Gardner, a pensive man who's strong & hard-working.
 Sixty-something Rob is a wild-hare harrier who trains with a spirited expat hash club in Muscat.
 Get this: their preferred kicks during the sweltering summer months is to race 4-6 miles pell-mell through the desert dunes of Oman, long after nightfall, dodging ditches, cacti & HUGE camel spiders.
 Rob is a Renaissance Man who loves diving, climbing, caving & "wadi bashing" -- driving up dry mountain riverbeds in a Land Rover.
-Trusty dusty outdoorsman.
+Rough 'n ready outdoorsman.
 Our kind o' dude.
 November 2000.

 - Please refer to our Oman Diving webpage for more details on the delights of scuba diving in this sunny Sultanate of Oman, from the world-famous Daymaniyat Islands to Cemetery Bay.